openego/ding0/doc/about.rst

-Following steps do apply during reinforcement of Dingo LV grids
+Following steps do apply during reinforcement of Ding0 LV grids

 #.
 Checks for **overloading** issues at branches and MV-LV transformers first
 #.
 Critical branches (those with line overloading) are extended to appropriate